dof-dss/ea-team/docs/initiatives/phase-one/api-management.md

 ## What problem are we solving

 There is very limited reuse of application components outside of any specific application.
 APIs are not widely used to provide integration between applications and therefore there is little visibility of them.
-This dramatically reduces the possibility of re-use at a service level and leads to duplication at a code level.
+This dramatically reduces the possibility of re-use at a service level and potentially leads to duplication at a code level.

 ### Context